-ARTH 17\\, 27\\, 37\\, 47\\
+ARTH 17, 27, 37, 47 TOPICS IN ART HISTORY

-TOPICS IN ART HISTORY UNITS: 3 Lecture Pre-requisites: Varies Topics focus on various areas of interest within art history.
+Topics focus on various areas of interest within art history.

-ARTH 299\, 399\, 499\ INDEPENDENT STUDY
+ARTH 299, 399, 499 INDEPENDENT STUDY

 This course is an individual investigation into a field of special interest chosen by the student with the approval of the dean.
 Regular, periodic meetings with the department chair or an assigned faculty member are required.
 Thirty hours required for each unit of credit.